 Stage 3: Distribute

 It's time to release your solution to customers.
-Start by packaging your functionality and uploading it to the AppExchange.
-Next, you create an AppExchange listing so that your offering can go through final review.
+After using managed 2GP to package your app, create an AppExchange listing so that your offering can go through final review.
 We support you by conducting a comprehensive security review of your solution.

 Stage 4: Market